mynar7/blog/content/blog/staying-sane-with-css/index.md

 ### Components

-Components could be thought of like bootstrap.
-You copy over a whole block of code that represents a "jumbotron" or "navbar", etc. In your code, this might be represented by one class applied to an element, possibly with a handful of subclasses used on elements within.
+Components could be thought of like how bootstrap organizes their building blocks.
+A "jumbotron" or "navbar", etc. might be represented by one class applied to an element, or possibly with a handful of subclasses used on elements within.
+The approach here is to use fewer class names in your HTML, scope/name them smartly, and generally style larger chunks of markup with a handful of classes.

-The approach here is to use fewer class names in your HTML, scope/name them smartly, and generally style larger chunks of markup with a single class.
 A popular convention for naming such classes is [BEM](http://getbem.com/).
-BEM stands for "Block, Element, Modifier", and it's essentially a system of `--` and `__` inside your classes to increase the reusability and composability of your CSS.
+BEM stands for "Block, Element, Modifier", and it's essentially a system of `--` and `__` inside your class names to increase the reusability and composability of your CSS.

 Here's a [BEM in 5-minutes](https://www.youtube.com/watch?v=SLjHSVwXYq4) video to get you up to speed.